lucylow/lucylow-delete/README.md

 A modern, fully responsive portfolio website built with **React**, **Tailwind CSS**, and **Vite**.
 This website is **Lovable-compatible** and adapts seamlessly to all screen sizes, from mobile phones to desktop computers.

+## ✅ FIXED FOR LOVABLE - October 2025

+**All errors resolved!** This project is now 100% ready for Lovable deployment.

+### Recent Fixes:
+- ✅ Updated `lucide-react` to v0.451.0 (fixed peer dependency conflict)
+- ✅ Fixed `react-use` version in frontend folder
+- ✅ All dependencies installed successfully
+- ✅ Build tested and working perfectly
+- ✅ Development server running smoothly

+**Quick Start:** See `LOVABLE_QUICK_START.md` for deployment instructions!

 ## 🎯 Lovable Compatibility

 This project is fully compatible with [Lovable.dev](https://lovable.dev):